Nissan X-Trail SUV

 "In looks and ability, the X-Trail resembles the popular Nissan Qashqai, except it's a little bigger in order to accommodate an optional third row of seats in the boot."

 The Nissan X-Trail is a large SUV that aims to build on the success of its sister model the Nissan Qashqai with a roomier cabin and a choice of five or seven seats.
-It's perfect for growing families for whom conventional hatchbacks or compact SUVs just aren't roomy or versatile enough.
+It's perfect for growing families that fine conventional hatchbacks or compact SUVs just not roomy or versatile enough.

-Until very recently, the X-Trail was held back by only having one engine on offer: a 1.6-litre diesel.
+Until recently, the X-Trail was held back by only having one engine: a 1.6-litre diesel.
 Still, it's punchy and around 20% more economical than the old X-Trail's 2.0-litre diesel.
 However, with seven people on board, you might wish for more performance.
-In mid-2015, Nissan introduced a 1.6-litre petrol engine to run alongside its 1.6-litre diesel offering.
-The petrol is around £1,500 cheaper and offers around 30bhp of extra power compared to the diesel.
-That said, the petrol is around 10mpg less economical than the diesel too.

-On the other hand, the X-Trail does at least have many of the virtues that make the smaller Qashqai such a big hit with buyers.
+The X-Trail shares many of the virtues that make the smaller Qashqai such a big hit with buyers.
 It looks good and has a stylish, well-equipped interior.
 In fact, given its extra space and additional seating, a basic seven-seater X-Trail looks better value for money than a similarly priced five-seat Qashqai.

-The car is available with a choice of six-speed manual and CVT automatic (Xtronic) transmission.
-Both are reasonably efficient, although unless you really need it, we'd avoid the auto.
+The car is available with a choice of six-speed manual and CVT automatic transmission.
+Both are reasonably efficient, although unless you really need it, we'd recommend avoiding the automatic.
 You can specify your X-Trail with two or four-wheel drive as well.
-However, although the X-Trail has enough ground clearance to tackle light off-roading, it's designed primarily for the road, where two-wheel drive is sufficient, and cheaper, too.
+However, although the X-Trail has enough ground clearance to tackle light off-roading, it's designed primarily for the road, where two-wheel drive is sufficient – and cheaper to run.

 The X-Trail scored the full five stars in its Euro NCAP crash test and comes with a good package of safety equipment.
 Its predecessor was reliable, but we’d expect this better-made version to be even more so.

-The Nissan X-Trail’s small diesel engine does well to achieve reasonable fuel economy and emissions for such a large vehicle
+The Nissan X-Trail diesel engine does well to achieve reasonable economy and emissions in such a large car

 It doesn’t offer boundless performance, but the Nissan X-Trail makes good use of what it has